 It’s no secret that the tech space is primarily a ‘man’s world’ and – a white man’s world at that.
 From time immemorial, there’s been the usual banter about shaking things up and making tech more diverse.
 Eons later, Black women and early-career professionals in tech still struggle to unlock the cheat code to this slippery problem.

 A study by the National Center For Women & Information Technology done in 2020 found that women of colour comprised only 11 percent of those in the computing and mathematical workforce between 2007 to 2019.
 Black women made up just 3 percent of that total.
 Despite the dismal statistics:

 They’re breaking down barriers

 They’re creating their lanes and taking up space at the tech table.

-Are you a Black woman working on or in the tech industry?
-Are you wondering how women make it in tech while Black?
-Register for Obsidi by BPTN’s next Masterclass as we chop up this conversation.
+Are you a Black woman working in or in the tech industry?
+Are you wondering how women make it in tech while Black? then keep an eye out for Obsidi by BPTN’s next Tech Talks as we chop up this conversation.

 In the mean time, let’s unpack the success stories of five Black women who are crushin’ it and disrupting the tech space in North America.